tania-dm/tibber-assignment/README.md

 Instructions to get the project up and running.

 ### Prerequisites
-To run this project you will need the following things installed on your machine
+To run this project you will need the following dependencies

 - NodeJS
 - NPM